 Update for less

 If your cottage kitchen is dated, swap out counters for butcher block timber from Ikea.
 Rub wooden cabinets with sand-paper before applying satin–finish paint using a small foam roller to tempt slick, bristle free results.
 Thin coats build up to provide strength and colour density, so take your time.
-Add new handles, under cabinet lighting and new appliances and your old kitchen will soon look as good as new.
+You can get under cabinet lighting from gm lighting, add new handles, and install new appliances and your old kitchen will soon look as good as new.

 Let the light in

 Many Canadian cottages are situated in the most beautiful locations, yet many have small windows that effectively shut out the view.
+We wanted to find a window installation in Olympia company that could install large, beautiful windows into the cottage.
 During previous projects, we’ve cut entire walls out of cottage guest rooms and installed full height windows to allow friends to ‘connect’ with the great outdoors… from the comfort, of course, of their ‘C+J Home’ linen attired beds.
 Hey – go big or go home!
 Visit stores like Homesense and Winners to scope our decor line.

 (en) Suite dreams